lvivski/davy/README.md

 ## API

 #### `new Davy(resolver)`
 Create a new promise.
-The passed in function will receive functions `resolve`, `reject`, `notify` as its arguments which can be called to seal the fate of the created promise.
+The passed in function will receive functions `resolve`, `reject` as its arguments which can be called to seal the fate of the created promise.

-#### `.then(onFulfill, onReject, onNotify)`
+#### `.then(onFulfilled, onRejected)`
 Returns a new promise chained from this promise.
-The new promise will be rejected or resolved defer on the passed `onFulfill`, `onReject`, `onNotify` and the state of this promise.
+The new promise will be rejected or resolved defer on the passed `onFulfill`, `onReject` and the state of this promise.

 #### `.catch(handler)`
 This is a catch-all exception handler, shortcut for calling `.then(null, handler)` on this promise.
 Any exception happening in a `.then`-chain will propagate to nearest `.catch` handler.